Wesley Mission Board

 Since his appointment to Wesley Mission in 2006 he has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress and the care for people experiencing mental illness and the vulnerable.

 Non-Executive Director and Deputy Chair

 BEc, FCA, GAICD

-Meredith is a partner of Ernst & Young Australia, specialising in Assurance Services, and has nearly 30 years’ experience providing accounting, reporting and auditing advice to clients in Australia, Canada and the United States.
-She is the Audit Partner for a number of large organisations in Australia including Google, Facebook, Citrix Systems, 21st Century Fox, and several publishers and television production houses.
-She is the official Auditor of the Presbyterian Church of Australia in NSW and ACT, and the Hillsong Church, and participates as a pro bono member of the Council of Pymble Ladies College and chairs its Audit Committee.
+Meredith is CEO of Opportunity International Australia, an international aid agency that uses services centred around microfinance to alleviate poverty in the developing world.
+She has held that role since April 2018.
+Prior to that she was a partner of Ernst & Young Australia, specialising in Assurance Services, and had 32 years’ experience providing accounting, reporting and auditing advice to clients in Australia, Canada and the United States.
+Meredith is also Deputy Chairman of Pymble Ladies’ College (a Uniting Church School) and Chair of its Audit and Risk Committee.
 Meredith is also an Elder, the Honorary Treasurer and Outreach Coordinator at Turramurra Baptist Church.
 She was made an Honorary Fellow of the Senate of Sydney University in 2015 for services to the University Audit & Risk Committee over 10 years.
 Meredith has been a Board member for Wesley Mission since July 2014.